Sissuire/Grokking-Algorithm/README.md

 =====================================================

 Note:
-- Code are implemented with Visual Studio 2013 on Windows 10, and possible mistakes can be occur with GCC complier on Linux.
+- Code are implemented with Visual Studio 2013 on Windows 10, and possible mistakes can be found with GCC complier on Linux.
 Just modified by yourself.

 =====================================================